4nt0ineB/MyLittleCLibrary/README.md

 ## Motivation

-This library is made with the idea of having shorthand use of certain structures,

 The idea of this library is to have shorthand use of certain structures, but it is not meant to be a performance model.
 It is a useful tool that allows me not to reinvent the wheel every time.